mkghosh/cyb-learn/aocs/aoc-2-25daysofcyber.md

 - Double-barrelled extension (e.g .jpg.php)

-## Upload files to the server
+### Upload files to the server

 To be able to get upload in the server we need to provide id=given_id as get parameter to the url.
 Then we can bypass the upload filter by using the double-barrelled extension (e.g .jpg.php, .jpeg.php, .png.php) as the site only looks for files with extension .jpg, .jpeg or .png

-Now upload the file to the server and
+Now upload the file to the server and exploit the machine.

+## Day 3

+### Burpsuite - Burp intruder

+We can use burpsuite's burp intruder feature to attack brute force with our custom values.